-[SC I.1] - In compliance: Buckeye demonstrated the VOC emissions from EULOADRACK did not exceed 10 mg/liter of gasoline loaded based on 6-hour test average.
-The most recent test of the VRU was conducted on April 22, 2015.
-The results indicated the VRU showed emissions of 1.15 mg/liter [Appendix B includes a summary of the test results].
+[SC I.1] - In compliance

+Buckeye demonstrated the VOC emissions from EULOADRACK did not exceed 10 mg/liter of gasoline loaded based on a 6-hour test average.
+The most recent test of the VRU was conducted on July 1, 2020.
+The test results showed emissions of 0.24 mg/liter.
+Appendix B includes a summary of the test results.
+For testing details refer to SC V -Testing/Sampling for EULOADRACK in the following paragraphs.